-Pain, swelling, and stiffness in your joints can all be signs of rheumatoid arthritis.
+Pain, swelling, and stiffness in your joints can all be signs of RA.
 However, they can be symptoms of a whole range of conditions.

 The only way to be sure is to get a conclusive diagnosis.
 Early diagnosis and treatment can make a huge difference.

-That’s why you need to see your doctor right away if you suspect you have symptoms of rheumatoid arthritis, especially persistent pain and swelling in your joints.
+Remember, it’s important to see a physician right away if you suspect you have symptoms of rheumatoid arthritis, especially persistent pain and swelling in your joints.